PrasoonNair/PrimacyInHomecare-Australia/replit.md

 # Primacy Care Australia CMS

 ## Overview
 Primacy Care Australia CMS is a comprehensive case management system for NDIS (National Disability Insurance Scheme) service providers.
 It manages the entire lifecycle of NDIS participants, including profiles, plan management, service scheduling, progress tracking, financial management, and compliance reporting.
 The system features an NDIS Plan Reader for extracting participant goals, a 9-stage workflow management system for referrals, and an automation engine for intelligent scheduling, invoicing, payroll, and compliance.
-It also includes advanced quick search functionality and operations-level efficiency optimization with performance dashboards and AI-powered recommendations.
+It also includes advanced quick search functionality, operations-level efficiency optimization with performance dashboards and AI-powered recommendations, and an automated Provider Travel Calculation system with dual-purpose billing and payment calculations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.